Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Simplification of the EL

-From Eq. (\ref{EQL}), one can see that, to solve the ELE equation for a particular mechanical system, one must calculate two partial derivatives, which is not a simple task for several students, in special, that ones which are in the high school level or in the beginning of undergraduate courses.
-In order to simplify the ELE for one-dimensional problems, without lost of generality, we will adopt the $x$ axis as the direction of the motion and will start form the concept of partial derivative.
+From Eq. (\ref{EQL}), one can note that the resolution of the EL equation for a particular mechanical system is obtained from two partial derivatives, which are not a simple task for most students in the beginning of undergraduate courses.
+In this context, a simplification of Eq. (\ref{EQL}) can be used to introduce the lagrangian formalism in introductory courses.
+In order to simplify the EL for one-dimensional problems, without lost of generality, we will adopt the $x$-axis as the direction of the motion and will start from the concept of partial derivative.

-Given an arbitrary function $f(x,y)$, the partial derivatives of $f$ in relation to $x$ and $y$ at the point $(x_0,y_0)$ are defined, respectively, by:
+Given an arbitrary function $f(x,y)$, the partial derivatives of $f$ in relation to $x$ and $y$ at the point $(x_0,y_0)$ are defined, respectively, by

 and

 where $\Delta x=x-x_0$ and $\Delta y=y-y_0$.